-I grew up believing that Utopia and Ethiopia was the same place.
-Had a rough childhood and I liked the idea of of living in Utopia where the community/ people were heavenly pleasant, even a little lost child can roam freely without worries.
-In reality Utopia and Ethiopia is a completely different opposite in every each way.
-I discovered that Ethiopia is an african country next to Somalia and famously portrayed as a poor, under developed country and prone to experience famine, just like the rest of its neighbouring african country.
-This country or any other african country has never been listed in my bucket list – of places that I need to visit before I die.
+I grew up believing that Utopia and Ethiopia is the same place.
+Had a rough childhood and I like the idea of living in Utopia where the community/ people were heavenly pleasant, even a little-lost child can roam freely without worries.
+In reality, Utopia and Ethiopia is a completely different opposite in every each way.
+I discovered that Ethiopia is an African country next to Somalia and famously portrayed as a poor, underdeveloped country and prone to experience famine, just like the rest of its neighboring African country.
+This country or any other African country has never been listed on my bucket list – of places that I need to visit before I die.

 Out of curiosity (and my urge to try something different) I decided to join Photosafari Malaysia when they organised a trip to Ethiopia for the first time.
-Yup, it was an out of the world kind of experience and I ended up going there twice (first trip covering Southern part and second trip covering Northern part of Ethiopia).
+Yup, it was an out of the world kind of experience and I ended up exploring Ethiopia twice (first trip covering Southern part and second trip covering Northern part).
 Ethiopia is geographically adventurous and Ethiopian are amazingly colourful people.
-It was a real eye opener for the ignorant me and I experienced my ‘advance’ humanity lesson here.
+A real eye-opener for the ignorant me and I had experienced my ‘advance’ humanity lesson here.
 Honestly, I need to write a 200-page book to be able to express everything that I had learned there.
 But, since my blog is about colour and jewellery then let us just stick to that 🙂

-Other than body scarification, their fashion statement generally are based on their marital status (depending whether they are married, engaged or single).
-Married women wear their hair with that muddy hairstyle called goscha, some kind of fat and special mud (ochre imported from african neighbor country like Kenya) blended together to create a wet looking hair that they believed can attract their men.
+Other than body scarification, their fashion statement generally is based on their marital status (depending on whether they are married, engaged or single).
+Married women wear their hair with that muddy hairstyle called goscha, some kind of fat and special mud (ochre imported from African neighboring country like Kenya) blended together to create a wet-looking hair that they believed can attract their men.
 Married and engaged women of Hamer need to wear 2 neck rings around their neck, and an additional heavy neck ring called esente for the first wife of a Hamar man.
-Like their men, the jewelry and accessories for Hamar women are mostly made of african seed beads and metals (either brass, cooper or silver) too.
+Like their men, the jewelry and accessories for Hamar women are mostly made of African seed beads and metals (either brass, copper or silver) too.
 Below are some images of the Hamar women with their jewelry.
-For a full view of these images in higher resolution, please visit my zenfolio gallery: Colorful people of Ethiopia: The Hamar Tribe
+For a full view of these images in higher resolution, please visit my Zenfolio gallery: Colorful people of Ethiopia: The Hamar Tribe